-Listening makes for a better conversation
+Listening makes for better products.

 Recently at a workshop I learned about listening behaviors in person-to-person conversations.
 The behavior that most resonated with me is called Global Listening, which refers to actively listening to a person; being fully present to understand, respond and remember what is being said — but crucially, taking into account the context of the conversation (the circumstances that form the setting for the exchange).